 Latest News about TRS

-- Admit Liability/100% Liability (Q4) – E-Subro Hub to TRS Admitted Liability Feature: Most arbitration cases are two-party cases for damage disputes only, yet both parties are still required to enter their liability arguments and attach their supporting evidence in TRS.
-We are introducing a new feature within the Counter Offer and Reduced Payment negotiation actions in E-Subro Hub that will allow the responder to indicate they are admitting 100% liability.
-In the event the demand proceeds to arbitration, the parties will bypass Liability Arguments and directly proceed to the Damages section of the filing; the 100% liability admission will carry over.
-Companies will have the ability to opt in to this new feature through a new company configuration option.
-This functionality will save time for our members by alleviating the need to enter liability arguments and evidence in support of the Liability Arguments.
+- Admit Liability (November 21, 2020) – Most arbitration cases are two-party cases for damage disputes only, yet both parties are required to enter their liability arguments and attach their supporting evidence in TRS.
+AF is introducing a new E-Subro Hub feature within the Counter Offer and Reduced Payment negotiation actions that will allow the responder to admit 100% liability.
+In the event the demand proceeds to arbitration, the 100% liability admission will carry over into TRS.
+Companies will opt in to this new feature through a new company configuration option.

 A Look Ahead